Package uniset provides an easily accessible,

 In order to enable the target package to make use of the

-functionality offered by package uniset
+functionality offered by package uniset, three files have

-and be placed into the target
+to be exported by uniset and be placed into the target

 package.